whaleclub/api/source/includes/positions/_new.md

 Returns your newly-submitted position as a **[Position](#position-object)** object.

-In particular, an `id` is generated for the position that you can use in later calls such as updating or closing.
+In particular, an `id` is generated for the position that you can use in later calls such as to update or close it.

 ### Errors